 How do you babywear in cold weather?
 As it turns out, there are many options.

 - Babywearing outerwear specifically designed for accommodating the two of you and the babycarrier.
-Babywearing outwear comes in the form of coats, jackets, vests and ponchos.
+Babywearing outwear comes in the form of coats, sweaters, jackets and ponchos.
 Some are for cooler weather than others.
 Some are water resistant.
 Some are made from natural and some from synthetic materials.

 - Babywearing covers that cover the baby and baby carrier for warmth, but do not cover the babywearer (who would wear their own coat).